 Once you decide what vegetables you want to have in it, chop those up into pieces that are about one inch.
 You want to make sure that they are big enough that they won’t fall apart when you try to put them on the skewers.

 If you bought the steak as a whole, chop that up into one-inch cubes as well.
-We will also sometimes buy the steak cubes so we don’t have to do as much work.
+We sometimes buy the steak cubes so we don’t have to do as much work.
 Mostly it just depends on what kind of steak we are wanting at that time.
 I like to go ahead and remove the tails from the shrimp as we thaw them so it’s less work later.
 We got these wonderful flexible cutting mats for Christmas this year, and they are perfect.
 I love that they have an icon on each so you don’t cross-contaminate the boards.

 After the meat and vegetables have been in the marinade for a few hours and you are about ready to grill, it’s time to build your kabobs.
 We love the metal skewers we bought years ago when we got our first grill.
 We’ve had them for years and they are still holding up fine.
 They are reusable, and we don’t have to worry about the wood getting into the food from wooden skewers.